Justin McBride: Coaching career

 In 2022, McBride became the head coach of the Nashville Stampede; one of eight bull riding teams in the PBR Team Series, which debuted that year.
 It runs from the summer to autumn and concludes with the Team Series Championship at T-Mobile Arena in Las Vegas, Nevada.
 The Stampede finished in last place during the regular season.
 However, they outperformed the other teams at the inaugural Championship event and ended up winning the first PBR Team Series Championship title.

 In 2023, the Stampede were eliminated after the first day of the Team Series Championship event.

 In 2024, the PBR Team Series introduced the Ride-In Round.
 The event, which took place at the South Point Arena in Las Vegas, had the bottom four teams from the regular season compete against each other to determine the final two teams who competed at the Team Series Championship.
 The Nashville Stampede, along with the New York Mavericks moved on to the Championship event, defeating the Arizona Ridge Riders and Oklahoma Wildcatters.
 Both the Stampede and Mavericks were eliminated after the first round of the Championship event.
 In 2025, the PBR discontinued the Ride-In Round, meaning all 10 teams now compete at the Team Series Championship.

 In January 2025, the Nashville Stampede defeated the Carolina Cowboys to win the PBR Monster Energy Team Challenge presented by Camping World at the Unleash the Beast Series (UTB) event in Chicago, Illinois.
 In March of the same year, the Stampede again defeated the Cowboys to win the Monster Energy Team Challenge at the UTB event in Louisville, Kentucky.

 The Nashville Stampede were eliminated after the first day of the 2025 Team Series Championship event in October.

+In January 2026, the Nashville Stampede defeated the New York Mavericks to win the Monster Energy Team Challenge at the UTB event in Sacramento, California.
+In February of the same year, the Stampede defeated the Texas Rattlers to win the Monster Energy Team Challenge at the UTB event in Jacksonville, Florida.